Coursework Extensions/Late Assignments

 - With instructor agreement of an extension, the student completes the Online Coursework Extension Form.

-For Extension Requests Beyond an Academic Semester
+For Extension Requests BEYOND the Academic Semester

 Students requesting a coursework extension beyond an academic semester (after the deadline date when course grades are submitted to SGS) are required to complete an SGS Extension to Complete Coursework Form.
 This form must be filled out by the student, signed by the instructor, and approved by the MSW or PhD Program Director prior to being sent for SGS approval.
 If you are registered with Accessibility Services and the request is disability-related, please connect with your Accessibility Advisor to discuss the process and communication re: the request.